 In addition to support from the EORTC, fellowships for medical doctors are also provided on ongoing basis by the Fonds Cancer / FOCA (Belgium), since 1991.

-In addition, grants for EORTC research projects are received from the European Commission under the 6th and the 7th Framework Programme and the Innovative Medicines Initiative (IMI).
+In addition, grants for EORTC research projects are received from the European Commission under the Horizon 2020, The EU Framework Programme for Research and Innovation, and the Innovative Medicines Initiative (IMI).

 Clinical studies evaluating new drugs for potential registration or testing innovative therapeutic agents, including some educational projects, are conducted in cooperation with pharmaceutical industry partners.

 Pharmaceutical industry sponsorship is also provided in the form of ‘unrestricted grants’ for EORTC conferences.

 The finances of the EORTC include all accounts from the EORTC Headquarters as well as all EORTC Groups and Task Forces.
 These accounts are consolidated as required under Belgian Law.
 The EORTC accounts are audited by Ernst & Young.